maarten-pennings/C64-bouncingbox/README.md

 Note on naming convention: SPx (x=0..7) is a register for sprite x;
 when x is 9 the register is a bit vector for all 8 sprites.

 The box is a sprite.
-Sprites are normally 24×21 pixels, but the box used double width and double height, which means it uses 48×42 screen pixels.
+Sprites are normally 24×21 pixels, but the box uses double width and double height, which means it uses 48×42 screen pixels.
 To keep the sprite visible its range is restricted to (24,50)-(296,208).
 The dot is one pixel in a second sprite.
 That dot sprite has the same size